little-old-six/Perturbation-enhanced-SC-decoding-for-polar-codes/README.md

 Description: These are a set of programs for my research work, called “perturbation-based decoding schemes for long polar codes”.

-Folder Obtain_delta: A program for obtaining the number of required g-functions in estimating the information bit u_i.
+Function-Obtain_delta: A program for obtaining the number of required g-functions in estimating the information bit u_i.